 While the jury is still out on whether breast milk offers protection against COVID-19 in particular, researchers are working hard to find out.
-But no matter the outcome of that work, decades of study already confirm that the antibodies found in breast milk protect babies against myriad other viruses and bacteria.
+But no matter the outcome of that work, decades of study already confirm that the antibodies found in breast milk protect babies.
+Breastmilk is a shield against myriad viruses and bacteria.
 We know, for example, that nursing babies have fewer ear, respiratory, urinary tract and other infections than non-breastfed babies.
 We know such conditions could, at a minimum, complicate a COVID-19 diagnosis for an infant.

-Parents are most likely to breastfeed — and do it long-term — when they have easy access to factual information, connection with other parents committed to exclusive or majority breastfeeding, and hands-on guidance from experts trained to address breastfeeding discomforts or significant problems.
+Parents are most likely to breastfeed — and do it long-term — when they have easy access to factual information.
+They are likely to continue breastfeeding when they have connection with other parents committed to exclusive or majority breastfeeding.
+And, they are less likely to stop feeding from the breast when they have hands-on guidance from experts trained to address discomforts or significant problems.
 They need breastfeeding support.

 Unfortunately, the isolation and fear wrought by the pandemic has left many new families without these critical connections.

 In fact, less than a handful of my doula clients this year had or will have any physical in-home help from family and friends after birth.
 Since March, worry about grandparent health or about silent transmission of the virus has led to a flurry of flight cancellations.
 News of rising COVID-19 cases has made new parents fearful of in-home visits by professional lactation consultants or postpartum doulas, and doubly afraid to take a baby in for a hospital-based consultation.
 Several of my clients who were determined to nurse exclusively for the first year have expressed a lack of confidence in that goal — even if nursing is going well.

 As one client put the experience of many, “We just feel completely alone.”